sabrinathai/ExperienceSampler/Google-Script-Participant-Compliance/Google Compliance Instructions.md

 ##Compliance Email Reminders
 Once you have determined the number of questionnaires each participant has completed, you may want to remind participants who have completed fewer than acceptable.
 You can use our compliance emailer Google Script.
 You can copy and paste the script from this page
 (https://script.google.com/d/1L2rEefLaftrDnZRVMosO7cuW5dAiAbmLzuDOcjHD9iOpgAGVCugLI_A3/edit?usp=sharing).
+You can also find it on Github on this page (https://github.com/sabrinathai/ExperienceSampler/blob/master/Google-Script-Participant-Compliance/Google%20Script%20Compliance%20Emailer.js).
 Below we will outline how to implement the compliance emailer.
 This script checks will send an email to each participant if they do not meet a specific condition.
 This condition should be the number of questionnaires that participants should complete each day.
 The script will then record whether an email was sent (i.e., Email Sent) or whether compliance is met (i.e., Survey Completed) to the Compliance Google